nunomourinho/forensicVmAutopsyUserManual/docs/user/convert_to_vm.rst

 Method 1: Copy the Local Forensic Image to a New Forensic Virtual Machine on the Server
 ****************************************************************************************
+**Direct Copy to Server**: This approach duplicates the forensic image, creating a new forensic virtual machine on the server.
+It grants comprehensive access and utility of the forensicVM, making it the ideal choice for collaborative remote investigations.

+**Conversion steps:**

 1. **Begin the Conversion**: